garylirocks/quickrefs/azure-backup.markdown

 | Cons          | manual, management overhead | no shared disks                                                                             | -                                                       | impact on VM performance                                        | -                   |

 ### Azure Disk Backup

+This is a managed version of the "disk snapshot" backup method

 Backup